Many drug users who wish to overcome…Read More

 Under no circumstances should methadone be combined with barbiturates or alcohol, and patients should always follow the guidelines of their doctor when using it.
 Buprenorphine must be stored correctly at all times, particularly if there are children or teenagers present in the home.
 There have been unfortunate cases where children have confused buprenorphine with being candy, and have taken it.
 Those who overdose from buprenorphine may display a rapid heart rate, coma, vomiting or even death from ingesting just a few pills.
 Mixing either of these drugs with the wrong substances can cause severe respiratory problems.

-Naloxone is a medication that can be…Read More
+Adderall is a prescription stimulant that is…Read More